 Relax, Thunder fans, Oklahoma City is not playing its way out of the Blake Griffin sweepstakes.
 The notion that Oklahoma City is suddenly winning too much to have a shot at the Oklahoma power forward is nonsense.

 The most important thing to remember is that the team with the worst record in the NBA is not guaranteed the top pick in the draft.
 The worst record only gives you the best chance (25 percent) at winning the No. 1 overall selection through the NBA Draft Lottery’s ping-pong ball system.
 And that "advantage” historically hasn’t been very helpful.
 Only four times since the lottery began in 1985 has a team with the worst record come away with the top selection.
 It’s happened only twice since the current weighted lottery system began in 1994, with Cleveland selecting LeBron James in 2003 and Orlando picking Dwight Howard in 2004.
 The Thunder’s 7-7 record in January was a step in the right direction for a young and rebuilding team, not a cause for panic.
 The goal for this team should be to win as much as possible and instill good habits and a winning culture.
 But as encouraging as January was, in no way does it mean the Thunder is out of the woods in terms of losing.
 The Thunder showed as much with this weekend’s pair of defeats to shorthanded and slumping squads in Utah and Sacramento.
 Oklahoma City will be tested by even better teams over these final 34 games, and another rough stretch is certainly in store.
+But wins and losses aside, remember the Thunder has three first-round picks in this year’s draft and two first-round picks in next year’s.

 MORE FROM NEWSOK